 The Clark County Board of Commissioners will choose their replacements.
 Because both Segerblom and Ford are Democrats, their replacements also will have to be Democrats under state law.

 As with the Hof seat, applications are available by visiting www.ClarkCountyNV.gov.

 Governor-elect Steve Sisolak is slated to take office in just under two months, but his transition from Clark County Commission chairman to the Nevada’s top office has been quiet thus far.

 Sisolak’s campaign has yet to formally announced his transition team, and little has been said about who might be tapped as Sisolak’s chief of staff, a selection that could set the tone for his major priorities as governor.

-Members of Sisolak’s campaign have been in contact with Gov. Brian Sandoval’s Chief of Staff Mike Wilden over the last few days for preliminary discussions about the budget.
+Members of Sisolak’s campaign have been in contact with Gov. Brian Sandoval’s Chief of Staff Mike Willden over the last few days for preliminary discussions about the budget.
 The more robust discussions that will include adding Sisolak’s input into the next state budget aren’t expected to start until next week.

 Advice from Sandoval for Sisolak

 Speaking of Sandoval, the widely popular and soon-to-be former governor had some advice for the man set to replace him.